-A risk free term structure, such as the US Treasury Daily yield rates is needed both for determining discount rates as well as for the calculation of future cash flows.
+We use a risk free term structure, such as the US Treasury Daily yield rates both for determining discount rates and calculating future cash flows.

-Historical time series data for the other reference rates mentioned in the agreement should also be obtained.
-Data may be available from a number of public domain sources, or may be obtained from the client.
+Also, obtain historical time series data for the other reference rates mentioned in the agreement.
+Data may be available from a number of public domain sources, or you may obtain it from the client.
 This data will provide an estimate of the average spread of these rates over the US Treasury rates.

 Market yield and credit spread information on loans or bonds of similar credit standing would also be of use.

 Recent ratings action reports by eligible ratings agencies (e.g. Moody’s, S&P, A.M.
 Best, NAIC) will inform of the current level of creditworthiness of the company as well as its debt.
-Information on loss severities (LGDs) and/ or recovery rates, default rates, transitions and credit migrations should also be obtained if available.
+Also, obtain information on loss severities (LGDs) and/ or recovery rates, default rates, transitions and credit migrations.

 Certain loan structures may link the applicable margin or fees to certain performance or leverage ratios of the company.
-Financial statements available public or from the entity itself may be obtained to calculate these ratios and assign the correct spread/ fee.
+Obtain financial statements available public or from the entity itself to calculate these ratios and assign the correct spread/ fee.

 Drawn/ undrawn balances data

 The borrower has the right to draw a credit line whenever needed during the life of the loan.
-The normal usage rate depends on what the facility is intended for and hence the best information on the anticipated usage rate should be obtained from the borrower.
+The normal usage rate depends on what the company will use the facility for.
+Hence, the best source for information on the anticipated usage rate is the borrower.

-The borrower may also provide information on draws from undrawn balances during periods of stress or the data may be imputed from the difference in the contractual cost and market cost for obtaining additional credit.
-For this purpose, credit default swap spreads for the entity or yields on commercial paper issued by the entity may be used.
+The borrower may also provide information on draws from undrawn balances during periods of stress.
+Alternatively, impute the data from the difference in the contractual cost and market cost for obtaining additional credit.
+For this purpose use either the credit default swap spreads for the entity or yields on commercial paper issued by the entity.

 Interest rate term structure

-The risk free term structure is obtained in order to determine the discounted rates used for the present valuing future cash flows.
-The par term structure is bootstrapped to get the zero coupon and forward rates as of the valuation date.
-The zero coupon rate is used along with the credit spread mentioned below to discount future cash flows.
-The forward rates determined may be used along with appropriate spreads and applicable margins to project future cash flows.
+Obtain the risk free term structure to determine the discounted rates for the present valuing future cash flows.
+Bootstrap the par term structure to get the zero coupon and forward rates as of the valuation date.
+Use the zero coupon rate along with the credit spread mentioned below to discount future cash flows.
+Use the determined forward rates along with appropriate spreads and applicable margins to project future cash flows.

-Market yield data for loans or bonds of similar credit rating will give an estimate of the credit spread as of the valuation date.
-An assumption may be made that the spread will remain constant over the life of the loan or may vary based on modelled credit migrations.
+Market yield data for loans or bonds of similar credit rating will give an estimate of the credit spread on the valuation date.
+We may make an assumption that the spread remains constant over the life of the loan.
+Alternatively we may assume it may vary based on modelled credit migrations.

 Default rates may be assessed from data gathered on the most recent rating action as of the valuation date.
 It may be assumed as static over the life of the loan, or may be modelled.